 - Store one bottle of hand sanitizer at each station.

-- Manicure tables must have a partition between the employee and the client that allows for the minimum amount of open space necessary to accomplish the service.
+- Manicure tables must have a partition between the employee or student and the client that allows for the minimum amount of open space necessary to accomplish the service.

 - Remove cape and place in "used" container.

 - Remove neck strip and place in garbage.

 - When contactless payment is not possible, wipe credit card terminal after use by customer with a sanitizing wipe.